codeplaysoftware/standards-proposals/placeholder_accessors/index.md

 `handler::require(buffer<T, dim> b,
     accessor<T, dim, mode, target, access::placeholder::true_t>)`

-### `accessor`s without buffers
+### Placeholder `accessor` without a buffer

-If a placeholder accessor is not tied to a buffer within a command group, then an exception is thrown.
+If a placeholder accessor which was not constructed with a buffer is not tied to a buffer within a command group, then an exception is thrown.
 An accessor can be checked for a buffer using `has_buffer()`.

 |Member function  |Description                                              |
 |-----------------|---------------------------------------------------------|